-Figure 10-8 An example of a primary reserve realtime operating reserve demand curve, including the permanent second step
+Figure 10-8 An example of a primary reserve real-time operating reserve demand curve, including the permanent second step

-In 2024, the average primary reserve requirement for the RTO Zone was 3,422.8 MW.
-The average primary reserve requirement in the MAD Subzone was 2,565.1 MW.
-The average synchronized reserve requirement in the RTO Zone was 2,346.1 MW.
-The average synchronized reserve requirement in the MAD Subzone was 1,773.4 MW.
+In the first three months of 2025, the average primary reserve requirement for the RTO Zone was 3,329.8 MW.
+The average primary reserve requirement in the MAD Subzone was 2,664.1 MW.
+The average synchronized reserve requirement in the RTO Zone was 2,283.2 MW.
+The average synchronized reserve requirement in the MAD Subzone was 1,839.4 MW.

-In an attempt to offset poor synchronized reserve performance, PJM unilaterally and inappropriately made changes to the reserve requirements in May 2023.
+In an attempt to offset poor unit specific synchronized reserve performance, PJM unilaterally and inappropriately made changes to the reserve requirements in May 2023.
 On May 12, 2023, PJM inappropriately increased the extended reserve requirement by 1,588 MW and on May 15, 2023, PJM reversed the increase.
 On May 19, 2023, PJM inappropriately increased the synchronized reserve reliability requirement by 30 percentage points to 130 percent of the MSSC.
+In effect, this increased the primary reserve reliability requirement by

-See P.I.M.
-"P.I.M.
-Manual 12: Balancing Operations."
-Rev. 54 (Dec.
-17, 2024) Attachment D. the Disturbance Recovery Period is 15 minutes after the start of a Reportable Disturbance.
+69 See PJM.
+"PJM Manual 12: Balancing Operations," Rev. 54 (Dec.
+17, 2024) Attachment D, "the Disturbance Recovery Period is 15 minutes after the start of a Reportable Disturbance.
 Subsequently, PJM must fully restore the Synchronized Reserve within 90 minutes."
 While this cited attachment only references restoring synchronized reserves, PJM Manuals 10 & 13 make it clear that primary reserves serve as PJM's contingency reserves, although PJM generally uses synchronized reserves to recover from contingency events.

-64 See PJM.
+70 See PJM.
 "PJM Manual 10: Pre-Scheduling Operations," § 3.1 Reserve Definitions, Rev. 45 (Nov.
-21,
+21, 2024).